Table Of Contents

 Interestingly, this ingredient is a by-product of Malassezia.
 While studies suggest that azelaic acid effectively treats rosacea acne, both inflamed and hormonal acne, there is no substantial evidence to declare it a “fungal acne” treatment officially.

-With that said, here’s how it might be beneficial for fungal acne-prone skin.
-It goes to work by reducing the free fatty acid content in your skin, leading to a reduced growth rate of Malassezia yeast pimples on the skin.
-Antifungal agents possess this FFA reducing property as well.
-Also, Malassezia is an aerobic organism and Azelaic acid has been demonstrated to work on both anaerobic and aerobic microorganisms, which means it could also work on a fundamental level to reduce fungal acne yeast colonies.
+Antifungal agents possess this free-fatty-acid-reducing property as well.
+Also, Malassezia is an aerobic organism, and Azelaic acid has been demonstrated to work on both anaerobic and aerobic microorganisms, which means it could also work on a fundamental level to reduce fungal acne yeast colonies.

 Benzoyl Peroxide: